Cell Expressions

 a.value = 8 # Prints 8

-is called while computing the initial value
+If live_cells.none is called while computing the initial value

 of the cell, the cell is initialized to the value provided in the

-, which defaults to None
+argument to live_cells.none, which defaults to None if no

 argument is given.